The most entertaining of all antiques, toys constitute one of the fastest growing fields of collecting. They appeal to people of all ages:

 robots as well as vintage space toys.
 Fast accurate antique toy appraisals Antique cars, trucks, and trains constituted the majority of

+these toys.
 Buddy L Trains, Airplanes and even dirigibles appeared in the 1920s.
 There are also a few ships, the most interesting of

 which are the 19th century steamboats by makers such as Ives.
 Only a few of these vehicles are powered -- usually by clockwork

-antique toy appraisals and buddy l prices When most toy soldiers were made of lead or other alloys, one
+mechanisms -- since antique toy appraisals and buddy l prices When most toy soldiers were made of lead or other alloys, one

 American firm, Grey Iron of Mount Joy, Pennsylvania, did manufacture soldiers made of cast iron.
 In fact, although this metal had long